meteor/proposal-referential-destructuring/README.md

 In terms of the example above, this proposal introduces new syntax that would allow `c` to continue to refer to the `.b` property of the object that was originally destructured.

+Among its other benefits, this syntax should improve the usability of [dynamic `import()`](https://github.com/tc39/proposal-dynamic-import) in the way it handles [_live bindings_](http://2ality.com/2015/07/es6-module-exports.html), making alternate proposals like my [nested `import` declarations](https://github.com/benjamn/reify/blob/master/PROPOSAL.md) proposal unnecessary.

 At this stage, we are not committed to any specific syntax.
 For lack of a better color to paint the shed, I will adopt the ampersand (`&`) reference notation used by other languages (such as C++), because it seems not to collide with existing syntax.

 ## Examples